-The district's reservoir life goal has not changed since the last GMP (P-MRNRD 1994):
+The district's reservoir life goal has not changed since the last GMP (P-MRNRD 1994).
+Therefore, the goal for both groundwater quantity and quality remains:

 "The District's goal is to maintain the existing conditions of its groundwater reservoir quantity and quality - forever."